intbio-ncl/chimera_evolve/README.md

 ## Example

 The source repository contains some examples to help you get started.
-To optimise GFP for <i>Bacillus subtilis</i> 168 and <i>Escherichia coli</i> MG1655, after following the steps in the Building section, could be done as follows:
+To optimise GFP for <i>Bacillus subtilis</i> 168 and <i>Escherichia coli</i> MG1655, after following the steps in the Building section, or moving the pre-compined binaries in the `/bin` folder, this could be done as follows:\

-    ./target/release/chimera-evolve \
+    ./chimera-evolve \
         examples/proteins/P42212.fasta \
         examples/cds/bacillus_subtilis_168.fasta \
         examples/cds/escherichia_coli_k12.fasta \
         --outfile optimised.fasta

+Or, on Windows (assuming you have the `examples` folder and `chimere-evolve.exe` binary in the same folder):

+    chimera-evolve.exe examples\proteins\P42212.fasta examples\cds\bacillus_subtilis_168.fasta examples\cds\escherichia_coli_k12.fasta --outfile optimised.fasta

 This will produce a file called `optimized.fasta`, which contains the optimised coding sequence and its score.